-As we enter the final months of 2021, it’s time to start giving serious thought to year-end planning.
-Exploring the following five ideas with your clients now will give you ample time take appropriate steps for their goals and circumstances.
+As we enter the final months of 2022, it’s time to start giving serious thought to year-end planning.
+Exploring the following five ideas with your clients now will give you ample time to take appropriate steps for their goals and circumstances.

 Plus, when you have the conversations today, you and your clients will both have more time to relax and enjoy the upcoming holiday season knowing that you’ve already addressed this important annual topic.